BlackBaroness/PainlessUpgradeAPI/README.md

 Imagine situation: you have some program with version v198.
 One day you're releasing v199, and it breaks something on user-side, e.g. some configuration section was renamed, or you made something with upgrading data to new style.

-In this case, write a lot of legacy-support code is awful idea.
+In this case, writing a lot of legacy-support code is awful idea.
 You usually don't want to think about old versions and support code for migrate.

 Using **PainlessUpgradeAPI** you can clearly and simple organize all your legacy-support code without checking old version with your hands.
 Just leave this boring job to library by adding some simple annotations.